univention/univention-portal/README.md

 - A UCS 5.0 machine with a running portal.
 See our KVM environment.
 It runs at, say, 10.200.4.80.
 - An alias for localhost, say portal-dev.intranet, added in your local /etc/hosts
 - A reverse proxy on your laptop.
 We are using nginx
-  - A config for said proxy:
+  - A config for said proxy (you could just append it to `/etc/nginx/sites-enabled/default`):

 ```
 server {